CodeYourFuture/syllabus/docs/git/desktop/mentors.md

 ## Questions and Help

-We highly recommend joining the relevent Slack Channel for this module.
+We highly recommend joining the relevant Slack Channel for this module.
 In this channel you can ask questions, get advice from previous teachers and discuss lesson content.

 [cyf-module-git](https://codeyourfuture.slack.com/archives/C01DANTAGRK)